Skip to main content

 When you sign up for Ambrook the first thing you do is connect your checking and credit card accounts, which automatically sync to the app daily.
 These will either appear in the “Banks & Cash” section of your Assets or the “Credit Cards” section of your Liabilities - depending on the type of account you linked.

-After you set these connections up - we recommend you reconcile monthly to make sure no transactions are missing.
+After you set these connections up, we recommend you reconcile monthly to make sure no transactions are missing.
 If you find that any transactions are missing during reconciliation, you can add them manually using the Transaction Import feature.

 You can manage your connected accounts to Ambrook at any time by going to Settings -> Connections and selecting the “New” button at the top-right hand part of the screen.

-Manual Accounts
+Additional Accounts

 When you create a manual account on Ambrook there are several inputs that are required and will impact how an account shows up on your balance sheet: